Changelog

 - Batch memory writes with per-item recovery: one bad entry no longer fails the whole batch

-Opus 4.7 Framework Calibration
+frontier 4.7 Framework Calibration

 - Client-profile-aware prompt rendering: no hardcoded CLI assumptions across the framework